athulmurali/loggingDocs/macos.md

-# Local Installation (MacOS) - Oracle Cloud Logging Data Source for Grafana
+# Installation for Oracle Cloud Logging Data Source for Grafana

 ## Background

 Grafana is a popular technology that makes it easy to visualize metrics and logs.
-The Oracle Cloud Infrastructure Grafana Plugin for OCI Logging can be used to extend Grafana by adding OCI Logging as a data source.
+The OCI Logging Grafana Plugin can be used to extend Grafana by adding OCI Logging as a data source in Grafana.
 The plugin allows you to retrieve logs related to a number of OCI resources: Compute, Networking, Storage, and custom logs.
-Once in Grafana logs can be analysed along with metrics, giving us single pane of glass for application monitoring.
+Once these logs are in Grafana, they can be analysed along with metrics, giving us single pane of glass for application monitoring.

-This walkthrough is intended for those who want to deploy Grafana and the OCI Logging service as a data source on a local server.
+This walk-through is intended for those who want to deploy Grafana and the OCI Logging service as a data source.

-Make sure you have access to the Logging service configured for the resources you want to fetch logs for.
+We will specifically focus on installation on local Mac-OS and Make sure you have access to the Logging service configured for the resources you want to fetch logs for.

 For custom logs from your application, see [Custom Logging on OCI](https://docs.cloud.oracle.com/en-us/iaas/Content/Logging/Concepts/custom_logs.htm).